tomas-fryza/avr-course/Labs/02-leds/README.md

 1. LED example.
 Submit:
     * Tables for DDRB, PORTB, and their combination,
     * Table with input/output pins available on ATmega328P,
-    * C code with two LEDs and a push button.
+    * C code with two LEDs and a push button,
+    * Screenshot of SimulIDE circuit.

 2. Knight Rider application.
 Submit:
     * C code.